VCHSRobots/RefWBot/rpi/SetupSteps.md

     System -> Network at Boot = Do not wait
     System -> Splash Screen = Disable
-    Interfaces -> Enable everything except: Serial Console and Remote GPIO Locaization -> Do what you think best, but normally choose the correct timezone, country, and keyboard.
+    Interfaces -> Enable everything except: Serial Console and Remote GPIO Localization  -> Do what you think best, but normally choose the correct timezone, country, and keyboard.
     Other Tabs -> No changes from default.

 Then reboot again.